AdobeDocs/experience-manager-65.de-DE/help/forms/using/auto-save-an-adaptive-form.md

 ---
-title: Adaptives Formular automatisch speichern
+title: Automatisches Speichern eines adaptiven Formulars
 seo-title: Auto-save an adaptive form
 description: Sie können ein adaptives Formular so konfigurieren, dass Inhalt basierend auf einem Ereignis oder einem vordefinierten Zeitintervall automatisch gespeichert wird.
 seo-description: You can configure an adaptive form to automatically start saving the content based on an event or a pre-defined time-interval